-AMS-IX is a distributed exchange, currently present at multiple independent colocation facilities in Mumbai metropolitan area.
+AMS-IX is a distributed exchange, currently present at multiple colocation facilities in Chicago.
 Each site is equipped with one or more access devices to enable connections to the AMS-IX infrastructure.
-Colocation services for connected networks are available at all data centre facilities, these are not part of the AMS-IX India services.
+Colocation services for connected networks are available at all data centre facilities, these are not part of the AMS-IX Chicago services.

 The current AMS-IX setup for layer 1 is visualised below.